ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

-The reason for that is, that at some point in time individuals started
+The reason for that is that at some point in time, individuals start
-- to steal the sources and binaries and sold them on the internet
+- to steal the sources and binaries and sell them on the internet
-- mass production of FFB pedals in their living-rooms to make money by taking parts from this project and Simucubes design files.
+- mass production of FFB pedals in their living rooms to make money by taking parts from this project and Simucubes design files.

 All that without contributing anything to this project.